How to import locations from CSV to your Store Locator widget

 Well done!
 You have successfully imported your locations from the CSV file.
 Now you can move on to adding more locations or customizing your widget's appearance!

-Did this answer your question?
-Thanks for the feedback There was a problem submitting your feedback.
+Did this article answer your question?
+Share your feedback: Thanks for sharing your feedback.
+It helps us grow!
+There was a problem submitting your feedback.
 Please try again later.

-Still need help?
+Still looking for assistance?
 Contact Us Contact Us